CumulusNetworks/docs/content/cumulus-linux/System-Configuration/_index.md

 weight: 15
 aliases:
  - /display/DOCS/System+Configuration
- - /pages/viewpage.action?pageId=8362543
+ - /pages/viewpage.action?pageId=8366264
-pageID: 8362543
 product: Cumulus Linux
-version: 3.7
+version: '4.0'
-imgData: cumulus-linux
-siteSlug: cumulus-linux
 ---
-This section provides information to help you set up your system for authentication, configure packet filtering, set the time and date, and provides other related system tasks.
+This section describes how to configure your Cumulus Linux switch.
+You can set the date and time, configure authentication, authorization, and accounting and configure access control lists (ACLs), which control the traffic entering your network.

+This section also describes the services and daemons that Cumulus Linux uses, and describes how to configure `switchd`, the daemon at the heart of Cumulus Linux.

+An overview of the Network Command Line Utility (NCLU) is also provided.